Arts in the criminal justice system

-is a new brochure from the Clinks-managed Arts Alliance.
-The brochure offers a snapshot of the huge variety of arts initiatives taking place in the Criminal Justice System, together with findings from research and the experiences of participants and staff who know the benefits that art offers offenders in their rehabilitation.
+'What really works?
+Arts with offenders' is a brochure from the Clinks-managed Arts Alliance.
+The brochure offers a snapshot of the huge variety of arts initiatives taking place in the criminal justice system, together with findings from research and the experiences of participants and staff who know the benefits that art offers offenders in their rehabilitation.

 Criminal Justice: An Artists Guide